 This becomes a problem if you’re learning a language with a difficult pronunciation system.
 While Pimsleur does break down each word by syllable, sometimes it feels like it quickly glazes over any difficult sound.
 You are told to listen and repeat.
 Pimsleur offers little more help than that.

 It would be nice if the early courses came with a sound system primer that broke down the most difficult sounds of the language, and taught you how to physically make the sounds.
-Common mispronunciations made by English speakers would also be very useful.
+Common mispronunciations made by English native speakers would also be very useful.

 You’ll want to work at consistent pace to get the most out of these lessons.
 Don’t try rush through them, listening to 4 or 5 a day.
 It won’t have the same effect.
 Also if you miss a day, don’t let the missed day turned into a missed week.